wcwj0147/smart-crossover/README.md

 Getting Started with the Problem
 ================================

 Check out the paper [From an Interior Point to a Corner Point: Smart Crossover](https://arxiv.org/abs/2102.09420/).
-This package is designed based on the above paper.
+This package provides methods described in the paper.

 Structure of the Code